bstegmaier75/porc/README.md

 ===============

 The default target curve for PORC is flat.
 Included in the data directory are a number of target curves.
 Experiment to suit your listening preferences.
-Use the [-t] flag to load a target file.
+Use the [-t] flag to load a target curve file.

+Per default the target curve is interpolated using logarithmic interpolation.
+E.g., two data points 1000/0.0 and 10000/-6.0 will produce a straight rolloff of 6dB from 1000Hz to 10kHz in a bode plot.
+Logarithmic interpolation can be disabled using the --nologint flag.
+Target curves do not have to include an entry for 0Hz and Fs/2.

 One may also target a flat curve, and then use separate parametric equalization for bass boosting and other pschoaccoustic preferences.

 For further reference, the B&K House Curve is a good place to start.
 Read "Relevant loudspeaker tests in studios in Hi-Fi dealers' demo rooms in the home etc.," Figure 5: http://www.bksv.com/doc/17-197.pdf

 Mixed-Phase Compensation